ran-var/blog/source/_posts/uefi-attack.md

 </div>

 When you physically clip onto the SPI chip with a CH341A, you bypass the chipset entirely.
-You're talking directly to the flash memory.
 The protection registers have no effect because they only control access through the chipset's memory controller.

 **What protection registers defend against:**
 - Malware trying to flash BIOS from the OS